The Importance of Anonymous Reporting in the Workplace

 How Can Namely Help?

-To help companies further support their workforces, Namely recently expanded its compliance offering, Comply Advice and Action, by adding Tell Us—an anonymous reporting platform.
-Tell Us is a portal that allows employees to submit reports anonymously 24/7.
+To help companies further support their workforces, Namely recently expanded its compliance offering, Compliance Plus, with an optional add on for anonymous reporting platform.
+This portal allows employees to submit reports anonymously 24/7.

 The platform enables employees to select their confidentiality level, specify whether they are reporting on behalf of themselves or another individual, and share details of the parties involved in the incident, as well as any related materials.

 After requests are submitted, employers can follow up with the individuals through a two-way communication that keeps their identity hidden.
-From an anonymous framework, Tell Us manages and tracks the report from beginning to end, securing proper documentation for anti-harassment governance and consistent compliance with workplace regulations.
+From an anonymous framework, The platform manages and tracks the report from beginning to end, securing proper documentation for anti-harassment governance and consistent compliance with workplace regulations.

 The integrated solution streamlines incident reporting, compliance training, policy management, compliance requirements, and communication with live advisors.
 This prevents costly litigation and helps organizations avoid reputational harm.

-To learn more about Tell Us and the rest of Namely’s Comply Advice and Action solution, click here.
+To learn more about Namely's anonymous reporting platform and the rest of Compliance Plus, click here.

 See how Namely's flexible solution will help you streamline your HR processes by having your people, payroll, and benefits info all in on place.Get a demo